Imrishav2/project-tracker/README.md

 ### Backend Deployment to Render

+Render deployment is simplified with two options:

+#### Option 1: Automatic Configuration (Recommended)
+1. Create a new Web Service on Render
+2. Connect your GitHub repository
+3. Render will automatically detect and use the `render.yaml` configuration

+#### Option 2: Manual Configuration
 1. Create a new Web Service on Render
 2. Connect your GitHub repository
 3. Configure the service: